Biostatistics4SocialImpact/Biostatistics4SocialImpact.github.io/people.md

   </tbody>
 </table>

-## Data Scientists
+## Senior Statistician

 <table>
   <tbody>
     <tr>
       <td><div class="thumbskaza"></div></td>
-      <td> <a href="http://jskaza.github.io">Jonathan Skaza</a> received his M.S. in Biostatistics from the University of Michigan in 2017, working on statistical methods and applications in the modeling of cortisol, a biomarker of stress.
+      <td> Jeff Moore received his M.S. in Biostatistics from the University of Michigan in 2017, working on statistical methods and applications in the modeling of cortisol, a biomarker of stress.
 His research interests are in statistical computing, data science, reproducible research, mental health statistics, and statistics in sports. </td>
     </tr>
   </tbody>
 </table>